Sheko100/alx-system_engineering-devops/0x00-shell_basics/README.md

-The "2-bring_me_home" script file ==> changes the directory to the user's home directory The "3-listfiles" script file ==> lists the directories/files in long format The "4-listmorefiles" script file ==> list the directories/files including the hidden ones in long format
+The "2-bring_me_home" script file ==> changes the directory to the user's home directory The "3-listfiles" script file ==> lists the directories/files in long format The "4-listmorefiles" script file ==> list the directories/files including the hidden ones in long format The "5-listfilesdigitonly" script file ==> displays user, group ids, and hidden files in long format